 The elevated railway ran from Spring Street to 34th Street, snaking through buildings and across avenues.
 It cost over two billion in today’s dollars to build.
 Trains began to run in 1934, when the project was completed.

-But with the construction of the Interstate Highway System and the exile of manufacturing from New York, and, more generally, the United States, the High Line fell into obsolescence.
+With the construction of the Interstate Highway System and the exile of manufacturing from New York, and, more generally, the United States, the High Line fell into obsolescence.
 The last train ran on the High Line in 1980, carrying a freight of frozen turkeys.